-Launched on 6th March 2019, the ultimate purpose of the impact assessment is to build an evidence base from the Open Networks Project to help inform discussions on policy in a decentralised, decarbonised and digitalised energy landscape.
-The report is intended to help stimulate and guide conversations within the industry and between stakeholders on the various models, the emerging distribution system operator (DSO) role and the effective coordination of distributed energy resources (DER).
-Lastly, the report identifies areas for further investigation which will help define future arrangements and reduce uncertainty relating to the assessment of the Future Worlds.
+Launched on 6th March 2019, the ultimate purpose of the impact assessment was to build an evidence base from the Open Networks Project to help inform discussions on policy in a decentralised, decarbonised and digitalised energy landscape.
+The report was intended to help stimulate and guide conversations within the industry and between stakeholders on the various models, the emerging distribution system operator (DSO) role and the effective coordination of distributed energy resources (DER).
+Lastly, the report identified areas for further investigation which will help define future arrangements and reduce uncertainty relating to the assessment of the Future Worlds.

 Consultation Document & Deliverables

 - Baringa report: A summary of the approach taken during the Baringa impact assessment, their findings and potential future work.

 - Final Master benefits_v1.0: The methodology for the benefits assessment.
 It is currently set to the central assumption case but has a control tab to enable the user to switch between the pessimistic and optimistic case.

 - Final Master costs_v1.0: The methodology for the cost assessment.
 Again, this is currently set to the central assumption.
 The user will need to reset the baseline technology cost assumptions (all set out in the assumptions tab) to run pessimistic (downside) and optimistic (upside) cases.